collinyin/collinyin/README.md

 - 👋 Hi, I’m Collin
-- 👀 I’m interested in coding
+- 👀 I’m interested in all things related to computers
 - 🌱 I love to learn